 All practical activities in science must comply with the requirements of the Health and Safety at Work Act 1974.
-Teachers must now carry out risk assessments of any hazards to meet the demands of Control of Substances Hazardous to Health (COSHH) regulations.
-Teachers use risk assessments for science activities normally carried out in schools from the Consortium of Local Education Authorities for the Provision of Science Services (CLEAPS).
+Teachers must carry out risk assessments of any hazards to meet the demands of COSHH regulations.
+Teachers use risk assessments for science activities normally carried out in schools from CLEAPS.

 Some activities may need additional risk assessment to take account of the individual needs of the students.
-When working with tools, equipment and materials, in practical activities and in different environments, including those that are unfamiliar, students should be taught about hazards, risks and risk control.
+When working with tools, equipment and materials, in practical activities and in different environments, including those that are unfamiliar, students should be taught: